gtk-rs/gtk4-rs/book/src/actions.md

 Finally, we add "win.orientation", an action with string parameter and string state.
 This action can be used to change the orientation of `gtk_box`.
 Here the convention is that the state should be set to the given parameter.
-The logic of the code does not rely on a state but with it, the menu will be able to display the current state.
+We do not need the action state to implement orientation switching, however it is useful for making the menu display the current orientation.

 <span class="filename">Filename: listings/actions/6/window/mod.rs</span>